-In the second, 1980 volume of The Obsolescence of Man, Anders speaks retrospectively of three forms of this gap, whose respective emergence follow the shifts in consumer and nuclear society.
-The first, which had dominated the first, 1956 volume, is the gap between what we are able to produce and what we are able to imagine.
+In the second, 1980, volume of The Obsolescence of Man, Anders speaks retrospectively of three forms of this gap, whose respective emergence follows the shifts in consumer and nuclear society.
+The first of these forms, which had dominated the 1956 volume, is the gap between what we are able to produce and what we are able to imagine.
 This, Anders repeatedly notes, is shamefully small.
-This becomes a gap between what we produce and what we can use, and then between the maximum that we can produce and the maximum that we can have a need for.
-For the sake of delving into the man-machine nexus of modernism, I want to focus solely on the first.
+This becomes a gap between what we produce and what we can use, and then between the maximum that we can produce and the maximum that we can have a need for (UA2, 12).
+For the sake of delving into the man-machine nexus of modernism, I want to focus solely on this first form of the gap.

-The predicament of twentieth-century man for Anders is best understood as that of stunned prehistoric animals wandering among their products, incapable of remaining up to date with their own productions.
-In a bitter détournement of Lautréamont's notorious turn of phrase, Anders quips that the most classical realisation of surrealism is to be found in the image of a calculating machine and a man standing in front of it.
-The Promethean gap is this incessantly growing asynchronisation between man and the world of his products The thesis of uneven development as a source of modernism reappears here as a matter of philosophical anthropology, as an unevenness epochally inscribed in our historical praxis.
-Notably, Anders himself likens it to the Marxist conceptualisation of the different rhythms in the development of base and superstructure, which is here revisited as the seemingly unbridgeable gap between a collective, machinically-mediated production and our (individual and group) faculty to imagine, control and live with our products.
-As a mortal, bodily creature man is a humiliated rearguard being, covered win folkloristic rags unsychronised with his own production In light of Anders's diagnosisEvery one of us comprises a badly connected series of variously antiquated individual beings, marching at a different rhythmwe could conceive the man-machine nexus in the modernism of Marinetti and Vertov as the index of an effort to vault this gap, to synchronise man and machinein one case through a heroic fusional metalisation which directly promises to accelerate and adapt the warrior-dandy to a world of shocks, in the other through a collective and mediated, indirect use of the camera's ability to open up and decipher a spatio-temporal world world beneath the threshold of our individual perception.
+The predicament of twentieth-century man for Anders is best understood as that of “stunned prehistoric animals” wandering among their products, incapable of remaining “up to date” with their own fabrications.
+In a bitter détournement of Lautréamont's notorious turn of phrase, Anders quips that the most classical realization of surrealism is to be found in the image of a calculating machine and a man standing in front of it.
+The Promethean gap is this “incessantly growing asynchronisation between man and the world of his products” (UA1, 24).
+The thesis of uneven development as a source of modernism reappears here as a matter of philosophical anthropology, as an unevenness epochally inscribed in our historical praxis.
+Notably, Anders himself likens it to the Marxist conceptualization of the different rhythms in the development of base and superstructure, which is here revisited as the seemingly unbridgeable gap between a collective, machinically-mediated production and our (individual and group) faculty to imagine, control, and live with our products.
+As a mortal, bodily creature man is a humiliated rearguard being, “covered with folkloristic rags,” unsychronized with his own production (UA1, 25).
+In light of Anders's diagnosis—“Every one of us comprises a badly connected series of variously antiquated individual beings, marching at a different rhythm”—we could conceive the man-machine nexus in the modernism of Marinetti and Vertov as the index of an effort to vault this gap, to synchronize man and machine—in one case through a heroic fusional “metalization” that directly promises to accelerate and adapt the warrior-dandy to a world of shocks, in the other through a collective and mediated, indirect use of the camera's ability to open up and decipher a spatio-temporal world beneath the threshold of our individual perception (UA1, 25).

-In this regard, the moral problem posed by the Promethean gap is aesthetically anticipatedno doubt in what are often fiercely ideological guises, especially in Italian futurismby modernism itself.
-The rise of the machines demands of men thatto adapt a formulation used by Fredric Jameson for the closely related problem of cognitive mapping in postmodernismthey grow new organs.
-Anders's commandment for the atomic age translates much of the impetus behind modernism's relationship to the inhumanity of the machine:
+In this regard, the moral problem posed by the Promethean gap is aesthetically anticipated—no doubt in what are often fiercely ideological guises, especially in Italian futurism—by modernism itself.
+The rise of the machines demands of men that—to adapt a formulation used by Fredric Jameson for the closely related problem of cognitive mapping in postmodernism—they grow new organs.
+Anders's commandment for the atomic age translates much of the impetus behind modernism's relationship to the “inhumanity” of the machine:

-Thus, your task consists in bridging the gap that exists between your two faculties: your faculty of making things and your faculty of imagining things; to level off the incline that separates the two: in other words: you have to violently widen the narrow capacity of your imagination (and the even narrower one of your feelings) until imagination and feeling become capable to grasp and to realize the enormity of your doings; until you are capable to seize and conceive, to accept or reject it
+Thus, your task consists in bridging the gap that exists between your two faculties: your faculty of making things and your faculty of imagining things; to level off the incline that separates the two: in other words: you have to violently widen the narrow capacity of your imagination (and the even narrower one of your feelings) until imagination and feeling become capable to grasp and to realize the enormity of your doings; until you are capable to seize and conceive, to accept or reject it (Burning Conscience, 13)